GalliWare/basic-counters/README.md

-# react-dev-base-app
+# React Counters App

-This is a base count app with webpack and babel set, so I can use webpacl-dev to run a server to see live code changes.
+This is a app that allows you to add counters for different headings.
+Just a basic counter to increase and decrease output.

+## Technologies used

+* react
+* babel
+* bootstrap
+* webpack